nh28/CSCC24_E6/LessonPlan.md

 Let us recall what parametric polymorphism (also known as generics) is.
 Parametric polymorphism allows us to write functions or classes without specifying a specific data type so that we can apply them to various data types without code repetition.

 Let us recall how these generics in Java look like:
 - Generic functions in Java: to create a generic function in Java we must include angled brackets with one or more variables to specify generic types.
-For example,
+For example, let us look at the function demoGenerics.
+With generics in Java, demoGenerics can take Lists of any types, including two Lists of different types.
+For instance, we could call demoGenerics with List<String>, List<Integer>, or both!
 ```
  public static <T, U> String demoGenerics(List<T> lst1, List<U> lst2) {
         if (lst1.size() > lst2.size()) {